What is Labour's new immigration Bill?

 2. More of the Nationality and Borders Act 2022 needs TO GO too.

-This immigration Bill fails to scrap parts of the Nationality and Borders Act 2022 - aka the Anti-Refugee Act - which stops refugees getting access to justice and puts people at risk of return to countries where they were persecuted.
+This immigration Bill fails to scrap parts of the Nationality and Borders Act 2022 - aka the Anti-Refugee Act - which stop refugees getting a fair hearing and put people at risk of return to torture and persecution.

 3. We need to see REAL fairness and compassion in the asylum system